peterhoward42/minikafka/docs/log.md

             o  uncomment these tests and fix up one at a time...
+                *  Currently failing on testRemoveWhenOnlySomeOldEnough o  Move on to poll functionality
+                    *  dispand indexcomponents in favour of a module per component
+                        *  MsgMeta and fix tests
+                        *  FileMeta and fix tests
+                        *  MessageFileList and fix tests
+                        *  ditch components module and fix tests
+                        *  check comments
-                *  Currently failing on testRemoveWhenOnlySomeOldEnough o  Move on to poll functionality o  Remove duplicated code to get index at start of Action methods o  What tests are appropriate for the filestore that are not covered by
+                    o  add file seek offset to file meta and test o  Remove duplicated code to get index at start of Action methods
+    o  What tests are appropriate for the filestore that are not covered by